A HISTORY OF TRANSFORMATION

 The Vision Realized | 1980s-Today

 This inclusive process resulted in a series of diverse projects being completed that did not ignore the bottom line economics or the aesthetics of the project or neighborhood goals.
 In 1993 the Esplanade and Yerba Buena Center for the Arts opened and the initial Moscone expansion was completed.
-In 1998, the Central children’s area, including ice rink, Childcare Center, and Children’s Creativity Museum opened.
+In 1998, the Central children’s area, including an ice rink, Childcare Center, and Children’s Creativity Museum opened.
 A year later, Metreon opened.
-During 1987-1990, San Francisco Museum of Modern Art decided to relocate to Yerba Buena.
-It opened in 1995 and is currently undergoing a new expansion.
+During 1987-1990, the San Francisco Museum of Modern Art decided to relocate to Yerba Buena.
+It opened in 1995 and has recently completed a beautiful, new expansion.

 One of those elements, Yerba Buena’s central gardens, the Esplanade, is the cohesive public element that ties the complex project together and connects it to the surrounding blocks.
 An extensive ramp and fountain system, capped by an overlook, relates surrounding restaurants and cafés to the green and performance areas and to a Martin Luther King, Jr., Memorial below.
 Entrances to Metreon, the Visual Arts Center, and the Performing Arts Center all open onto the green, and SFMOMA’s main entrance aligns with an east-west walkway that also joins the Center for the Arts to Metreon.
 The park is the heart of the district, well maintained, and well suited to its passive functions as well as to the approximately 120 programmed events in the spring, summer, and fall.